-"Preferred Seat" means seats having more legroom than normally offered such as bulkhead and exit seats.
+"Preferred Seat" means seats having more legroom or more knee space than normally offered such as bulkhead and exit seats.
 The available seat numbers and type vary depending on aircraft type.

 "Prepaid Ticket Advice (PTA)" means the notification between offices of a carrier by teletype, commercial wire or mail that a person in one city has purchased and requested issuance of prepaid transportation to a person in another city.